kraso89/SportsAPI/README.md

 # SportsAPI

-The application fetches data from the ...
-API using Full Schedule It can sort the results for Date, Status and Limit.
+The application fetches data from the http://www.mysportsfeeds.com/ API using the Full Game schedule with Basic HTML Authorization.
+It can sort the results for Date, Status and Limit.
 There is an option for saving user (filter) settings in the localstorage and loading them if necessary.
-To run first install the node_modules in the terminal with the command (Node and npm required https://nodejs.org/en/).
+To run first install the node_modules in the terminal with the command:
+(Node and npm required https://nodejs.org/en/)

 npm i

 Then start the Node packager: